Aditya-dnvks/error-tech-news-feed-app/README.md

    - Handles swipe gestures to trigger news fetch operation.

 ## Features
-**Custom Swipe Control:** Implemented a custom swipe button that fetches news when swiped to a specific area.
+-**Custom Swipe Control:** Implemented a custom swipe button that fetches news when swiped to a specific area.
-**Data Fetching with useSWR:** Efficiently fetches and caches news data from a public API.
+-**Data Fetching with useSWR:** Efficiently fetches and caches news data from a public API.
-**Responsive UI:** Ensures a user-friendly interface with smooth performance.
+-**Responsive UI:** Ensures a user-friendly interface with smooth performance.

 ## Congratulations! :tada: